sashee/cloudfront-cross-origin-cache/README.md

-# This is demonstration code to show how caches can be stale between cache behaviors
+# This is demonstration code to show how caches are incorrectly shared between cache behaviors

 ## Overview